-Miss Mayo, while busy muck-raking from Dubois's book, carefully omitted to note his opinion when she made the assertion that no Hindu weman of child-bearing age could venture within reach of Indian men.
+Miss Mayo while busy muck-raking from Dubois' book carefully omitted to note his opinion when she made the assertion that no Hindu woman of child-bearing age can venture within reach of Indian men.
 Here she forgot to consult her Dubois.